azizn03/python-lyrics-counter/README.md

 ## Program details

-This program searches for 5 songs within the Music
+This program searches for 5 songs and average the word from the lyrics of those 5 songs.

+## Bugs

+While the songs have been filtered as much as possible the same song might appear more than once.
+Sometimes the returned value does not return any lyrics and a HTTP error is returned.
+Simply re-run the program.